-In addition to this ESOO Methodology document, the three documents listed in the Figure 3 legend describe the detailed methodologies and processes applied by AEMO.
-The latest versions of these documents are available on the AEMO's NEM Electricity Statement of Opportunities web page3.
-For more information about the process used in creating the demand projections used in the ESOO, please see the Electricity Demand Forecasting Methodology Information paper4 while more information about the methodology applied to forecast DSP is available in the Demand Side Participation Forecast and Methodology paper5.
+In addition to this ESOO Methodology document, the three documents listed in the Figure 1 legend describe the detailed methodologies and processes applied by AEMO.
+The latest versions of these documents are available on the AEMO's NEM ESOO web page3.
+For more information about the process used in creating the demand projections used in the ESOO, please see the Electricity Demand Forecasting Methodology Information paper4, while more information about the methodology applied to forecast DSP is available in the Demand Side Participation Forecast and Methodology paper5.